Yu-code-ship-it/Fusen-Intelligence/README.md

 As a next step, I would like to create a simple prototype in which users can create fusen, classify them, and see possible relationships between them.
 ## Acknowledgments
 I would like to thank all the people, ideas, conversations, books, and experiences that inspired this project.

-[Next Steps]

-This concept combines

-a mechanism for generating thoughts (generation)

-with a mechanism for selecting thoughts (selection),

-and has the potential to evolve into

-a “meaning-generation system” and a “decision-making model.”

-[Acknowledgments]

-To all the people and things that inspired me.